 Mei and Pyro both use elemental attacks to take down their foes, yet they use their abilities to serve different roles on the team.

 At short range, Mei can shoot a concentrated blast of frost to slow, and eventually freeze, an enemy in place.
-For medium range, the Endothermic Blaster can also fire icicles.
+For medium-range, the Endothermic Blaster can also fire icicles.
 Paying homage to her backstory, Mei can re-enter her Cyro-Freeze state to heal and avoid all damage but also stopping her from attacking or moving.
 To control the map, an ice wall can be put up, stopping enemies and allies alike from passing until the wall eventually falls.
 Her ultimate shares the name of the company producing the game, Blizzard, which slows and damages enemies.
 Enemies caught in it for too long will take more damage and be frozen solid.

-Pyro’s flamethrower can, at a somewhat short range, cause harm to the enemy long after they are gone as burn damage drains the enemy’s health.
+Pyro’s flamethrower can, at a somewhat short-range, cause harm to the enemy long after they are gone as burn damage drains the enemy’s health.
 On the other hand, Pyro can use an airblast (similar to a sound blast from Lucio’s Sonic Amplifier) to either extinguish allies on fire or to push enemies back, sometimes off of a cliff if given the opportunity.
-They can also use a shotgun and fire axe to take down enemies, yet many non-default items will guarantee critical hits when used against enemies already set ablaze in exchange for an elimination of random critical hits.
+They can also use a shotgun and fire axe to take down enemies, yet many non-default items will guarantee critical hits when used against enemies already set ablaze in exchange for the elimination of random critical hits.

 While both Pyro and Mei utilize element-based attacks, Mei is of sound mind, unlike Pyro.
 Mei, a lot like Captain America, froze herself in a laboratory failure that threatened her survival.
 She proceeded to continue her climate research and innovations on her own after being found.
 Pyro, on the other hand, sees the world through the lens of Pyroland: a mystical place in their mind filled with rainbows, bubbles, and other happy things.
 They fail to see that the “bubbles and laughter” they see are really flames and screams.

-Another interesting thing to is the difference in setting and atmosphere of Overwatch and Team Fortress 2.
+Another interesting thing is the difference in setting and atmosphere of Overwatch and Team Fortress 2.
 Team Fortress 2 is set in New Mexico in 1968, often utilizing desert settings with rustic barns for RED Team’s base and some more modern architecture for BLU Team’s base.
 Some maps feature snow or non-American locations, but they are not as common as the desert maps.
 Overwatch, in stark contrast, has maps in locations all over the world with settings ranging from bustling modern cities reflecting the 2070’s setting of the game to quieter landscapes.
 Many of the maps feature the highly advanced, futuristic technology of the game’s era as well.
 Since Overwatch is set roughly 100 years after Team Fortress 2, the settings of the games are completely different, lending to a different atmospheric feel.

 While Overwatch and Team Fortress 2, as expected, exhibit some common gameplay features, the characters from these two games are hardly the same.
-Even when significant similarities exist between two characters, the personality and ‘feel’ are completely different.
+Even when significant similarities exist between the two characters, the personality and ‘feel’ are completely different.
 Because both games display so many differences between the characters and the gameplay itself, they both hold their own places within the market for class-based first-person-shooters; neither game outshines the other.
 Smaller communities are enthusiastically embracing both titles, and I count myself among them.
 I can’t wait to see how both games and their communities will fare in the years to come!